 Independent of whether the resources involved in your CSIRT are internal or external, you must consider the following factors:

 - Contact information: Incidents may occur outside business hours and usually require real-time response.
 You cannot afford to wait with containment till the next business day because the criminal may take that time to wreak even more havoc.
-Therefore, you must have out-of-office contact information to every resource involved and the resources must be aware of the fact that in the case of a cyber incident, they will be contacted outside business hours.
+Therefore, for effective incident response, you must have out-of-office contact information for every resource involved and the resources must be aware of the fact that in the case of a cyber incident, they will be contacted outside business hours.

 - Backup resources: For every key team member, you must have a backup.
 You cannot afford to wait until, for example, your team manager is back from vacation.

 Since a cyber incident always involves some technical assets, their clear visibility is the key to an effective response.
 If assets are not well-defined, enumerated, and their relationship is not clear, it might be impossible to contain and fully resolve the incident.

 - Asset identification: You should have a clear view of all your technical assets, both these within the company itself as well as the external ones.
 This is a good everyday practice but the importance is even greater if the assets are affected by an incident.

 - Asset relationships: Many technical assets are interconnected and therefore, a criminal might breach one of the assets and escalate to others.
 Depending on the technical structure of your business, potentially every asset might be affected by an incident and should be part of an investigation and remediation.
 For example, if a criminal accesses a web application via an SQL injection, they will most certainly access the database server (which may be a separate system), potentially reaching the operating system, and potentially using the internal network to access other systems.
 Understanding how assets are interconnected is of utmost importance.